gdmoney/reading/the-phoenix-project.md

 - The great team doesn't mean that they had the smartest people.
 What made those teams great is that everyone trusted one another.
 In order to have mutual **trust**, you need to be **vulnerable**.
 - Solving any complex business problem requires teamwork, and teamwork requires trust.
 - A great team performs best when they **practice**.
 Practice creates **habits**, and habits create **mastery** of any process or skill.
 - Tell the truth is an act of love.
 To withhold the truth is an act of hate.
 Or worse, apathy.
-Having people give you honest feedback is a rare gift.
+Having people give you **honest feedback is a rare gift**.

 ### Misc
 - Change is any activity that is physical, logical, or virtual to applications, databases, operating systems, networks, or hardware that could impact services being delivered.
-- **Perfection** is the enemy of good.
+- **Perfection** is the enemy of good?
 No, **lack of competence** is the enemy of good.
 - It's not the up-front capital that kills you, it's the operations and maintenance on the back end.
 - Problems, like dog poop left in the rain, rarely get better just by ignoring them.
 - We pay you to think, not just do.